 When you bring your passion to work you motivate your team to rise above today’s issues.
 You lead with your attitude first.

 Any time is a good time to lead with passion.

-You do not need to wait for a passionate leader to enter your sphere of influence.
-If you already recognize that leadership starts with you, you can begin to study and apply the following traits to raise your own level of passion, regardless of whether you have the title of “leader”.
+If you recognize that leadership starts with you, you can begin to study and apply the following traits to raise your own level of passion, “leader” or not.